Graphic design has become a hot topic in branding in the past few years.

 Want more photography inspiration?
-Check out this list of stock photo websites by WP Superstars.
+Check out our list of stock photo websites.

 If your blog’s theme is muted colors, take the time to tone down the color of your photos as well.
 This will give it a more authentic and natural feel for your readers.

 Stock photos are one way of adding visuals to your blog, but so are illustrations.